 The concrete mushrooms of Albania

-Making use of the past: What happened to the Bunkers?
+Making use of the past: What happened to the Bunkers of Albania?

 Long after his cold regime, these Bunkers exist as a memoir of the past.
 The grey, tall and wide Bunkers, built for each to fit a limited number of people in them.
-These small buildings became homes to homeless people and stray dogs.
-But that is not all, as each story where we make use of the remains of the past, the Albanians started making use of these Bunkers.
+These small buildings became homes for homeless people and stray dogs.
+But that is not all, as, in each story where we make use of the remains of the past, the Albanians started making use of these Bunkers.

-After the fall of the communist regime, the people destroyed around half of them as to erase the not so pleasant history, of how the economy drops after the money is spent in building things that one doesn’t need.
+After the fall of the communist regime, the people destroyed around half of them to erase the not-so-pleasant history, of how the economy drops after the money is spent in building things that one doesn’t need.
 But the other half remains still.
 People, however, have learned how to make something greater with them.
 Some have built hotels and restaurants.
 Others have made tattoo shops in them.
 The state itself has even turned some into museums to show the unforgotten history.